-Amber adapts her entries by being helped to jump in, and then having her gear thrown to her which she puts on in the water.
+Amber adapts her entries by being helped to jump in.
+She then has her gear thrown to her which she puts on in the water.
 If she’s on a smaller boat, or one with a platform, she simply gears up on the boat alongside the rest of the group and then “side rolls into the water with a little help from the crew so [her] tank doesn’t hit the platform”.

-We all have different abilities
+Disabled divers all have different abilities

-Amber’s experience has been helpful amongst her dive shop’s customers, but she stresses that that doesn’t make her an expert in all situations; “I like helping with other amputees, but at the same time, not all disabilities are the same, so you can’t just throw them all into the same box.”
+Amber’s experience has been helpful amongst her dive shop’s customers, but she stresses that that doesn’t make her an expert in all situations.
+“I like helping with other amputees, but at the same time, not all disabilities are the same, so you can’t just throw them all into the same box.”

-Scuba diving with Cerebral Palsy
+Scuba Diving With Cerebral Palsy

 Similarly to Amber she doesn’t use a giant stride entry, but aside from that doesn’t use any adaptations.
 She told us that “Diving makes me feel weightless and most of the time my pain goes away.”
-Not every differently-abled diver will require lots of adaptations in order to get comfortable underwater.
+Not every Disabled diver will require lots of adaptations in order to get comfortable underwater.

 The participants are often surprised by their own skills.
-Chloe shared, “I love taking these kids scuba diving, a fair few of them actually didn’t think it was possible, but as soon as they get familiar with the equipment they start having so much fun.”
+Chloe shared, “I love taking these kids scuba diving.
+A fair few of them actually didn’t think it was possible, but as soon as they get familiar with the equipment they start having so much fun.”

 As well as divers with limb loss and cerebral palsy, we also heard from people who dive with autism, Down’s Syndrome, varying levels of paralysis, multiple sclerosis, hearing loss, and many more.
-The adaptive scuba diving world is open to all, it’s simply a matter of finding the right instructor and program for you.
+The scuba diving world is open to all, it’s simply a matter of finding the right instructor and program for you.